jvanasco/pyramid_caching_api/README.md

 # To Do

-1. The customized implementation of this strategy pairs the multiple-select functions with corresponding single-select functions.   this allows for local (request) cache data to address info first, and also allows for the multiple-select functions to populate the local cache.  this feature didn't make it into the current rewrite.
+1. The customized implementation of this strategy pairs the multiple-select functions with corresponding single-select functions.   this allows for local (request) cache data to address info first, and also allows for the multiple-select functions to populate the local cache.  this feature didn't make it into the current rewrite in a decent manner. the implementation is messy.

+	1. an object needs to have a `keyed_multiples` attribute to map the selection

+		keyed_multiples = {\
+			'ids_to_names' : 'id_to_name' ,
+		}

+	2. this only works for items that have a single argument